 Putin is at the height of his power.
 Why such concern?

 Russia is not technically an authoritarian state, since it has at least the semblance of elections and a political opposition.
 Most political scientists characterize it instead as a hybrid regime, containing a mix of authoritarian and democratic elements.
 Although elections in Russia are hardly free, they do exist, and the political system relies on them to provide some legitimacy for those in power.
-The hybrid nature of color revolutions, such as the 2003 Rose Revolution in Georgia and the 2004 Orange Revolution in Ukraine, as well as the 2011–12 Russian protests centered in Moscow and St. Petersburg.
+The hybrid nature of Russia’s politics is significant because claims of electoral fraud spurred most of the so-called color revolutions, such as the 2003 Rose Revolution in Georgia and the 2004 Orange Revolution in Ukraine, as well as the 2011–12 Russian protests centered in Moscow and St. Petersburg.
 Russia is facing a presidential election next year, and Navalny, who inspired the recent protests, plans to run as a candidate.
 There is little doubt that Putin will win, but the election process itself creates a slight vulnerability, as it could become a focal point for popular discontent.

 Indeed Russia, like other hybrid regimes, has created certain dilemmas for itself.
 For instance, although Russia has not eliminated independent media entirely, it has pushed critical views to the periphery.
 And when sycophantic state media dominates, political leaders receive little feedback about how they are truly perceived by their citizens.
 It becomes difficult for them to judge where society’s breaking point is and how close they are to reaching it.
 That is why the scale of the anti-corruption protests came as a surprise to Russia’s leaders.